oktaytuncay/Kubernetes/kubernetes.md

 ![pic11](images/11.png)

-To list PODs in another namespace, we need to use the namespace option in the command along with the name of the namespace.
+To list pods in another namespace, we need to use the namespace option in the command along with the name of the namespace.

 ```bash
 % kubectl get pods --namespace=kube-system